 You get a lot more than you would expect to get, especially if you looked at the competition first.
 For starters, you get the company's patented 3-Zone Variable Cushioning that you also find on their higher end series.
 This gives you the ideal amount of give and support at all points during your stride, reducing impact on your joints signficantly.

-The Horizon T101 is definitely more of a walking treadmill, so if you want a little more speed and/or a little more incline, take a look at the up-level Adventure 3 model, which has a 2.5 CHP motor, up to 12% incline and a few more features.
+The Horizon T101 is definitely more of a walking treadmill, so if you want a little more speed and/or a little more incline, take a look at the up-level T202 model, which gives you up to 12 mph and 12% incline, as well as a few additional features.

 Both of these models are better suited for walkers or light joggers.

-If you're more of a runner, your best bet is one of the Elite models, which consists of the new Elite T5, the T7 and the T9.
+If you're more of a runner, your best bet is one of the Studio models, which consists of the new 7.0 AT, the 7.4 AT and the top of the line 7.8 AT.
 Those models have larger decks, more powerful motors, more incline and a larger selection of built in workouts.